What is CDN? It Stands for Content Delivery Network. Still none-the-wiser? No worries. Read on and you’ll be a pro’ in minutes.

 2) Latency – When you chose your web host did you give any thought to the location of their servers?
 Probably not right.
 If your customers are all in the U.K but your server is in the U.S then every visitor you have has to receive data all the way from the U.S. Even with excellent broadband speeds there is an inevitable delay in the time it takes that information to reach your visitor.

 Latency (in this case) is the delay that occurs between requesting a web page and is actually appearing on screen.

 Rather than everything being accessed via one server, A CDN consists of a network of servers around the world that store a cached version (a copy) of that information.

 When a visitor views your website they are automatically served information from the nearest server to them.
 This reduces latency and also spreads server load, thus eliminating both problems at once.

 Do You Need A CDN?

-You should know that a fast website pleases Google, but more importantly it pleases your visitors.
-If a pages takes too long to load they will disappear.
+You should know that a fast website pleases Google, but more importantly, it pleases your visitors.
+If a page takes too long to load they will disappear.